A New Look for the American

 These players, schools and coaches can ask for a waiver for the player to be allowed to immediately play.
 This often is not allowed and the player sit out for a year.
 Now, if the player is going to a Junior College they can play immediately, it is if the player is going to another division 1 school.
 Normally, it is in poor taste for a player to transfer to another school in the same conference and often will not be permitted to do so.
 The other option is the most common for a player, recruiting incoming freshmen.
 Usually, this is the most difficult as they need a lot more work and time to grow.
 It also does not help that Power 5 schools get the first pick of the best incoming freshmen, transfers, etc.

 With this in mind, I thought it would be a good idea to do a series on the teams around the American Athletic Conference.
-Wichita State University was one of the teams with a huge exodus of players.
+Wichita State University was one of the teams with an exodus of players.
 After the season came to an abrupt ending, the team had 4 starting guards that entered the transfer portal.
 On a team that started hot, going 16-1 with the team’s only loss coming to a West Virginia team in the Cancun Challenge.
 It wasn’t until a few games later, that the team seemed to have internal problems.
 The depth acquired for talented guards and the coach’s rules caused issue for the players wanting to be stars.
 The team lost their starting center to graduation and the fourth string Center to transfer.
 The total transfers ended up being 8 with 1 player choosing to remain at the school.
 There is a potential loss of one more star player in Dexter Dennis, who has put his name in for the NBA Draft.
 One of the players went to a power 5 conference while the other two went to lateral or lesser conferences.

-The team lost a majority of its starting minutes.
+The team lost a majority of its starting minutes and a majority of its guards.
 The staff went into strong recruitment gathering a point guard from the University of Connecticut, who is moving to the Big East, Alterique Gilbert highlights are a thing of beauty.
 He is a player that Gregg Marshall is looking for as the team seems to be shifting to what they did to have success in the past.
 The addition of Craig Porter from Vincennes Junior College, is another player brought in to replace a point guard and is also an elite defender.
 These two could really cause some issues for guards around the league with the tough defense.
 Clarence Jackson is a 6’6″ Forward from Polk State Community College.
 To close out the transfers, the team was able to snag the brother of forward Trey Wade, Trevin Wade another tough defender from Georgia Community college.
 He is more of a small combo guard.
 The incoming freshmen have a shot for minutes in Chaunce Jenkinsis a 6’4″ freshmen guard and Ricky Council a freshmen 6’5″ guard will likely find minutes behind Gilbert, Tyson Etienne, and Porter.
 The Center position is up for grabs as Jaime Echenique has graduated.
 These means that Isaiah Poor Bear-Chandler, Morris Udeze, Josephat Bilau and Jaden Seymour a 6’9″ Freshmen Forward will be fighting for time.
 A little over 50% of minutes will be up for grabs from last year.